 The holders of a majority of the outstanding shares of our common stock (the "Common Stock") entitled to vote at the 2017 annual meeting of stockholders (the "2017 annual meeting" or the "meeting"), represented in person or by proxy, will constitute a quorum at the meeting.
 However, if a quorum is not present or represented at the meeting, the stockholders entitled to vote at the meeting, present in person or represented by proxy, have the power to adjourn the meeting, without notice, other than by announcement at the meeting, until a quorum is present or represented.
-At any such adjourned meeting at which a quorum is present or represented, any business may be transacted that might have been transacted at the original meeting.
+At any such adjourned meeting at which a quorum is present or represented at the original meeting.

-On April 5, 2017, the "Record Date," there were 30,980,096 shares of our Common Stock issued and outstanding and entitled to vote, meaning that 15,490,049 shares of our Common Stock must be present in person or by proxy to have a quorum.
+On April 5, 2017, the "Record Date," there were 30,658,022 shares of our Common Stock issued and outstanding and entitled to vote, meaning that 15,329,012 shares of our Common Stock must be present in person or by proxy to have a quorum.